Petersburg, Virginia minor league baseball history

 Minor league baseball teams were based in Petersburg, Virginia and neighboring Colonial Heights, Virginia in various seasons between 1885 and 1954.
 Playing under numerous monikers, Petersburg teams played as members of the Virginia League beginning in 1885 and ending in 1951 and the 1954 Piedmont League.
 Petersburg teams won five league championships.
 Petersburg teams were a minor league affiliate of the St. Louis Cardinals in 1923 and Cincinnati Reds in 1954.

 Baseball Hall of Fame member Sam Rice played for the 1914 and 1915 Petersburg Goobers.

 History

-Virginia League I 1885–1886, 1894–1896
+1885 to 1886, 1894 to 1896: Virginia League I

 Minor league baseball began in Petersburg in 1885, when Petersburg joined the Virginia League.
 Petersburg played in the Virginia League in 1885 and 1886.

-The Petersburg Farmers rejoined the six–team 1894 Virginia League, winning the 1894 Championship.
+The Petersburg "Farmers" rejoined the six–team 1894 Virginia League, winning the 1894 Championship.
 On June 15, 1894, Brownie Foreman threw a no–hitter as Petersburg defeated the Staunton Mountaineers 9–1.
 The Petersburg Farmers finished 72–44 in the regular season to capture the title, as there were no league playoffs.